Is Sitting The New Smoking?

 Do you spend most of your day at the office?
 Or work from home?
 Are you a full-time student?
 Or spend most of your time driving for a living?
 Well regardless the reality, quite simply, is that many of us today are sedentary.
 Sitting too much the majority of your day or taking too few breaks from sitting is bad for your health.
 In contrast, spending more time standing can help to improve your overall health, help with chronic low back pain and even boost productivity!

-SITTING IS THE NEW SMOKING
+WHY SITTING IS BEING TERMED THE NEW SMOKING

 For the past decade, the evidence has continued to mount that leading a sedentary lifestyle comes with some potentially adverse health effects.
 For example, sitting for most of the day can increase your risk of fat gain and obesity, raise your blood-sugar levels, decrease insulin sensitivity, as well as increase your risk of heart disease.